WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/DeterministicBuildGuide.md

 dotnet run -- --onlybinaries
 ```

 The previous commands produce Wasabi's binaries for Windows, macOS and Linux.
-Also, for your convenience, a new file explorer window will navigate you to the binaries location - i.e. `WalletWasabi\\WalletWasabi.Gui\\bin\\dist`.
+Also, for your convenience, a new file explorer window will navigate you to the binaries location - i.e. `WalletWasabi\\WalletWasabi.Fluent.Desktop\\bin\\dist`.

 ![](https://i.imgur.com/8XAQzz4.png)